Jaime Chua Tiampo (蔡天普) – Developer of Chungking Mansions (重慶大廈)

 Left: Jaime and Josefina Chua Tiampo as a young couple; Middle: Chungking Mansion in the 1970s with I-Feng’s signage still visible on the 3rd floor; Right: Ad for Chungking Mansions in 1960 (WKYP 1960-4-17)

 Built in 1961, Chungking Mansions on Nathan Road in Tsim Sha Tsui is probably one of the best-known buildings in Hong Kong.
-Despite of the building’s fame, little has been written about its developer – a Filipino Chinese businessman by the name of Jaime Chua Tiampo.
+Despite the building’s fame, little has been written about its developer – a Filipino Chinese businessman by the name of Jaime Chua Tiampo.
 This article is an attempt to piece together the story of him and his family based on various sources.

 Background and the Building of a Fortune in the Philippines